 The Open Hearth Cooking Guild is comprised of individuals who enjoy teaching others the skills they have developed over time.
 We are always looking for more cooks to learn and train to teach others!

 The Louisa Herb Guild is a group of herb enthusiasts committed to bringing Louisa County history to life through gardening.
-We began in 2014 with a 20' x 20' demonstration kitchen garden, growing herbs and vegetables typical of the 18th and 19th centuries in Central Virginia.
-Our objectives are to:
+We began in 2014 with a 20' x 20' demonstration herb garden, growing herbs typical of the 18th and 19th centuries in Central Virginia.
+Our objectives are to: 1.
+Maintain and grow a demonstration Heritage Garden at the Heritage Farm 2.
+Educate visitors about herbs through special programs 3.
+Develop a self-guided tour with herb identification smart phone app.

-We also hold periodic workshops in specific research topics.
+We host periodic research workshops on specific research topics.
 Check our calendar for details!

 Are you part of a group that would like to visit the Sargeant Museum & Heritage Farm?
 We can customize visits for specific groups such as home school groups, church groups, Boy and Girl Scouts, special needs, senior groups and daycare and school field trips.
 Want us to come to you?
 We can bring our presentation and/or hands-on activity on the road!